HIGH SCHOOL WORK STUDY PROGRAM

 Students are to work a Monday - Friday work schedule.
 All students must work a minimum of 4 hours each day, 5 days a week, Monday through Friday.
 Report times are between the hours of 10:30 am and 12:30 pm with core work hours from 12:30 pm to 2:30 pm.
 The maximum number of hours a student may work per week is 32 hours.

 Online applications must be submitted by 31 October.
 Applications received after the deadline, as well as incomplete packets, will not be considered.

-Students must also submit the following material via email to both (see application details) by 31 October: (This can be emailed to the (see application details) OR turned into your school's High School Work Experience Coordinator to be provided to the HSWS Office)
+Students must also submit the following material via email to (see application details) by 31 October: (This can be emailed to the (see application details) OR turned into your school's High School Work Experience Coordinator to be provided to the HSWS Office)

 (1) One Teacher Recommendation form, which can be found on the High School Work Study Program section on www.IntelligenceCareers.gov.